Pjjp/loader_animation/README.md

 # loader_animation
-There is an animate loader of page content
+There is an animated loader of page content